Full-time: 4 years

 - Choose the four-year degree incorporating a foundation year for a stimulating introduction to this crucial sphere of the sports industry

-- Take a route which is designed especially for students considering a new career or who lack the formal qualifications to join our honours degree directly
+- Take a route which is designed especially for students considering a new career or who are keen to explore a new subject area

 - Fulfil your ambitions on a course which sets high academic and professional standards, with accreditation from The Society of Sports Therapists